How-to-Learn-to-Code/rclass_tidyverse/intro_to_dplyr/HLC_intro_to_dplyr.md

                     stringsAsFactors = F)
 ```

 Create a new column in `weather` for `stateroute`, so the observations can be matched to observations in `counts`.
 The quality standards variable is called `runtype` in `weather` (`runtype` = 1 indicates a good quality observation).
-Filter `weather` to remove observations that don't meet the BBS quality standards, and then remove those observations from `counts` as well.
+Filter `weather` to remove observations that don't meet the BBS quality standards and are within the time window of 2000 - 2017.
+Use that table to remove unreliable observations from `counts`.

-Recall (or refer back to) the previous lesson on `ggplot`, and make the following plots to explore the BBS data for North Carolina:
+Recall (or refer back to) the previous lesson on `ggplot`, and make the following plots to explore the BBS data for North Carolina with your filtered `counts` data:

--   A bar plot of the total number of species observed on each route across years
+1. Create a line plot of the total number of individual birds observed per year across North Carolina
--   A scatterplot showing the relationship between number of species and number of individuals (each point should be one observation of route/year)
+2. First, determine how many species and how many total individuals were observed at each route each year.
+Then, create a scatterplot showing how the number of species observed is related to the number of individuals (number of species vs. number of individuals), where each point is a unique observation of route/year.